Saint-François River

 The Saint-François River (Rivière Saint-François, /fr/) is a right tributary of the St. Lawrence River in Quebec, Canada.

 Its source is Lake Saint-François in Chaudière-Appalaches, southeast of Thetford Mines.
 It flows southwest towards Sherbrooke, where it changes course northwest towards Drummondville, and finally empties into the Saint Lawrence River near Pierreville.
-Its total length is 135 miles.
+Its total length is 218 km.

 Etymology

-The river is named after Saint Francis Xavier (1506–1552) by the Jesuits, who explored the region under the French regime, and after François de Lauzon.
+The river was named by French Jesuit missionaries after Saint Francis Xavier (1506–1552), who explored the region under the French regime, and after François de Lauzon.

 Geography

-Its course is also unusual, as it flows from northeast to southwest to branch off, halfway through, and continue its course from southeast to northwest.
+Its course is unusual, as it flows from northeast to southwest to branch off, halfway through, and continue its course from southeast to northwest.

-The Saint-François River has its origins in the lake Saint-François and heads southwest towards Sherbrooke.
-Along the way, it crosses the lakes Lake Aylmer and Lake Louise as well as many municipalities.
+The Saint-François River has its origins in the lake Saint-François and heads southwest toward Sherbrooke.
+Along the way, it crosses Lake Aylmer and Lake Louise, and passes through many municipalities.